jotamartel/FFreal/README.md

-# Shopify Friends & Family Discount App
+# Friends and Family Discount App

 A standalone Shopify app that enables merchants to offer Friends & Family discount programs with client-side group management, similar to YouTube Premium Family plans.
 Includes an integrated appointment booking system.